-Autonomous Auto Design Beats Detroit Traffic and Parking Lot Congestion
+Autonomous Car Design Beats Detroit Traffic and Parking Lot Congestion

 When designing a vehicle for Detroit in 2035, Zachary Rusack, (College for Creative Studies) had one lingering question.
 Should we change the city or change the vehicle to improve transportation?
 All too often, we react by changing a city’s infrastructure (widening roads, HOV, rail) to adjust to transportation and population needs.
 But, Rusack had a different, innovative idea.